Pridetronics/2021_Practice_Code/README.md

-A practice repo for 2021 members
+A practice repo for 2021 members!